Rohitpatil2000/M1_Game_bouncingball/1_Requirement/README.md

 ## SWOT Analysis

 Strength :

 To feel relax and stress free we can play this game.
 This game is for fun purpose.
 We can access this game anytime.

 Weakness :

 Playing game for hours can cause a trouble for eyes.
 This may lead eye problems.

+Playing game for hours can cause a trouble for eyes.
+This may lead eye problems.